Ridin' Thunder

 Ridin' Thunder is a 1925 American silent Western film directed by Clifford Smith and starring Jack Hoxie, Katherine Grant, and Francis Ford.

 Plot

 As described in a film magazine review, Frank Douglas creates a situation while shooting at a coyote that crosses his path, leading to his being accused and convicted of murdering a mysterious outlaw.
 His son Jack loves Jean, the daughter of the murdered outlaw.
 The tragedy of situations befalls the lovers, and then the real slayer is run down.
 Jack makes a desperate ride and saves his father from a shameful death.
 The way is paved for the lovers to marry.

+Preservation

+With no holdings located in archives, Ridin' Thunder is considered a lost film.